Analysis: Earl Thomas almost an afterthought as Seahawks end training camp

 The Seahawks will also continue to listen to any trade offers that come along.
 But indications are that trade talks haven’t been as plentiful as fans might think they should be given Thomas’ career accomplishments – six Pro Bowls in eight years, stamping himself as one of the best free safeties in NFL history.

-One reason is that any team trading for Thomas is almost certainly going to want to know it will be able to get a long-term deal done with him while also having the need and the cap room to sign a player who turns 30 next May to the kind of multi-year deal upwards of $13-14 million a year that Thomas surely wants.
+One reason is that any team trading for Thomas will almost certainly want to know it will be able to get a long-term deal done with him, while also having the need and the cap room to sign a player who turns 30 next May to the kind of multi-year deal upwards of $13-14 million a year that Thomas surely wants.

 There may be only a couple of teams that would have that desire.
 Dallas, though, may be one of them, and Thomas obviously would love to play for the Cowboys.
 So maybe something still happens between Seattle and Dallas, especially as the regular season nears and it becomes clearer he won’t report.

-Seattle also appears for the moment to be sticking to wanting to get at least a second-round pick for Thomas, knowing it could get at least a third-rounder as compensation were Thomas to leave after the season as an unrestricted free agent.
+For the moment, Seattle appears to be holding to its desire to get at least a second-round pick for Thomas, knowing it could get at least a third-rounder as compensation were Thomas to leave after the season as an unrestricted free agent.

 The Seahawks also know they have the leverage of the capability of putting a franchise tag on Thomas for 2019.